moq-wg/catalog-format/draft-wilaw-moq-catalogformat.md

 ### A catalog referencing catalogs for two different formats

 This example shows the catalog for a media producer that is outputting two streaming formats simultaneously under different namespaces.
-Note that each track name referenced points at another catalog object.
+Note that each track name referenced points at another catalog object and that only the first catalog supports incremental delta updates.

 ~~~json
 {